icgood/proxy-protocol/README.md

 to proxy connections with a PROXY protocol header to `proxyprotocol-echo`, which then displays the original connection information.

+The `hostname:port` arguments used by both types of servers are parsed by the [`Address`][8] class, which allows for customization of SSL/TLS and PROXY protocol versions.

 ### Echo Server

 The `proxyprotocol-echo` server expects inbound connections to provide a PROXY